mhtraylor/unityfslib/README.md

 +  FSharp shim functions for the most common uses of the Unity API, with an emphasis on function composition and pipelining
-+  Certain useful types, type extensions, and computation expressions to make working with the Unity API and types easier and more *a proproo* to the functional paradigm.
++  Certain useful types, type extensions, and computation expressions to make working with the Unity API and types easier and more *a propro* to the functional paradigm.
 +  A community wiki and full example projects, *a la* the Unity Community wiki, in order to share example code with tips, tricks, and best practices for using FSharp with the Unity game engine.